arthur-gallois/deepwalk-node2vec-comparison/README.md

 This repository is dedicated to implementing DeepWalk, Node2Vec and comparing their results.

+This repository has been developed entirely from scratch, with the exception of the skopt module, which was retrieved from the official [github repository](https://github.com/scikit-optimize/scikit-optimize) and slightly modified to run with the latest version of numpy.

 ### Setup

 To setup the environment, install the requirements from `requirements.txt` using the environment manager of your choice.
 One possibility is with venv, by executing